DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Results

 Our second {\em in silico} performance evaluation follows a standardized workflow based on DT4DDS~\cite{gimpel2023digital}, a digital twin for DNA data storage built on real experimental datasets and designed to reproduce the behavior of state-of-the-art storage pipelines.
 In this study, we focus on the “low-fidelity” workflow defined in Ref.~\cite{gimpel2025comparison}, which models a pipeline consisting of electrochemical synthesis~(e.g., GenScript), amplification using an error-prone polymerase (e.g., Taq), and short paired-end Illumina sequencing.
 This scenario is characterized by higher error rates and more pronounced bias compared with high-fidelity pipelines based on material deposition synthesis (e.g., Twist) and low-error polymerases (e.g., Q5).
 As such, it provides a particularly relevant setting for assessing the ability of the codecs to compensate for the error and bias introduced by low-fidelity technologies.

 Compared with the synthetic model used previously, this experimentally derived model imposes a more nuanced error profile.
-While the overall error rate is fixed at approximately 1.5\%, errors exhibit correlation across neighboring bases, position-dependent behavior with increased rates near sequence extremities, and asymmetric substitution patterns derived from empirical measurements.
+While the overall end-to-end error rate is fixed at approximately 1.6\%, errors exhibit correlation across neighboring bases, position-dependent behavior with increased rates near sequence extremities, and asymmetric substitution patterns derived from empirical measurements.
 In addition, each stage of the workflow is modeled separately, such that the resulting error composition reflects the successive biochemical processes rather than a simple end-to-end mixture.
 For example, under the considered workflow, deletions predominantly originate during synthesis, whereas substitutions mainly arise during sequencing.
+More specifically, the error profile includes a 1.56\% deletion rate during synthesis, a 0.011\% substitution rate during amplification, and substitution rates of 0.11\% and 0.25\% in the forward and reverse Illumina reads, respectively, which are subsequently merged using NGmerge~\cite{gaspar2018ngmerge}.

 The experimentally derived workflow also provides a more refined treatment of coverage.
 Instead of a single coverage depth parameter, the model enables separate parametrization of {\em physical redundancy} and {\em sequencing depth}.
 Physical redundancy is defined as the average number of physical DNA molecules per reference sequence during storage, whereas sequencing depth corresponds to the average number of sequencing reads obtained per encoded sequence.
 This distinction is important because physical redundancy directly constrains the achievable storage density (SD), which can be approximated as where the rate of the codec is expressed in bits/nt and the storage density in exabytes per gram of DNA (EB/g)~\cite{gimpel2025comparison}.
 A codec that maintains reliable decoding at low physical redundancy therefore unlocks higher storage densities, since fewer molecular copies are required for data retrieval.